jaspector

 A permit is required before construction, reconstruction, alteration, repair, conversion, or demolition of a building or structure, including installation or alteration of equipment regulated by the Virginia Uniform Statewide Building Code; for a change of occupancy when a new certificate of occupancy is required; for lot-line changes that reduce required safety distances; and for disturbing asbestos-containing material during covered work.

-Typical processing time is No universal countywide turnaround is published for all permit classes.
+Building permit processing times in unincorporated Roanoke County, VA typically run No universal countywide turnaround is published for all permit classes.
 Simple residential projects submitted by email (such as decks) may receive a response in approximately 8 working hours.
 Reviewed commercial and larger residential permits vary by scope..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Roanoke County, VA.
 The following work is generally exempt: Ordinary repairs that do not involve building-code violations, including painting, roofing (one- and two-family dwellings when only roof covering is replaced), most glass, most door and window replacements in similar capacity at the same location, floor covering, porch flooring, repairs to plaster or interior tile and other wall covering, and residential cabinets; Detached accessory structures less than 256 square feet (must still be structurally sound and anchored; zoning approval is still required); Tents or air-supported structures less than 900 square feet with fewer than 50 occupants; Fences and privacy walls not exceeding six feet above finished grade (excluding retaining walls); Swimming pools less than 200 square feet in surface area, less than 5,000 gallons, and less than 24 inches deep (all three conditions must be met); Most wiring and equipment operating at less than 50 volts, subject to the county's stated exceptions; Replacement of plumbing and electrical fixtures, fittings, appliances, electric water heaters, fans, humidifiers, dehumidifiers, air cleaners, and similar mechanical equipment, doors, and windows with similar capacity in the same location in most residential uses.
 Note: Exempt from building permit does not mean exempt from zoning and planning requirements.
 Confirm edge cases with the Office of Building Safety before proceeding.
+When in doubt, confirm with the local building department before starting work.